 Now is the best time in history to get involved in genealogy and family history, so many records are accessible right from your own computer.
+My family trees, along with all the research and records, are on Ancestry.com.
 And, many records are free -- FamilySearch.org adds free records daily to the billions of records they already have!
 Get started and have fun!
 Find those three ancestors you would love to meet for lunch.

 **Descendants (male and female) of these ancestors are encouraged to participate in DNA testing!!